laravel/docs/eloquent.md

 	User::withTrashed()->where('account_id', 1)->restore();

-The `restore` method may also be used on relationships:
+Like with `withTrashed`, the `restore` method may also be used on relationships:

 	$user->posts()->restore();